vertX-dev/vertX-dev.github.io/README.md

 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License

----

-Let me know if you'd like any tweaks or additional sections!